shashankpandey2411/EcoAgent/README.md

 1. **Assessment Depth**: Different weights applied to each data source depending on depth level
 2. **Data Quality**: Sources with more specific metrics are weighted higher
 3. **Conflict Resolution**: When sources disagree, the agent identifies the conflict and favors technical data in the final score

-## Notes

-- This implementation uses mock data for demonstration purposes
-- In a production environment, you would replace mock implementations with real APIs
-- For the Gemini API integration, you would need to add your API key